-The title ‘Prince of Wales’ is a title in possession of the Monarch, usually given to the heir apparent to the throne (tough the heir apparent doesn’t need to have it).
+The title ‘Prince of Wales’ is a title in possession of the Monarch, usually given to the heir apparent to the throne (though the heir apparent doesn’t need to have it).
 The current Prince of Wales is Charles.
 When he becomes king, the title merges with the crown and then he can pass it on to the next heir (but it’s not a heritable title).

 Princes of Wales often use it as an opportunity to define their own role in public life until they become the Monarch themselves.
 Prince Charles is very active and will actually often act on the Queen’s behalf due to her age.
 It’s not possible for her to make long Royal Visits overseas anymore, so Charles and other members of the Royal Family will do it on her behalf now.
-Charles is now the longest serving Prince of Wales in history.
+Charles is now the longest-serving Prince of Wales in history.

 Prince William (The Future Heir)